2007 Washington Nationals season: Offseason

 On December 18, 2006, the Nationals traded José Vidro and cash to the Seattle Mariners for Emiliano Fruto and Chris Snelling.

-Advertising and marketing

-The 2007 season saw the Nationals′ first strategic marketing campaign since Lerner Enterprises purchased the team.
-It emphasized the upcoming opening of Nationals Park planned for 2008.
-The marketing slogan for the 2007 season was "Pledge Your Allegiance," a reference to the Pledge of Allegiance of the United States encouraging Nationals fans to show their loyalty to the team.

 Spring training

 The Nationals held their 2007 spring training in Viera, Florida, with home games played at Space Coast Stadium.
 They invited Danny Ardoin to spring training, but he did not make the team; they traded him to the Houston Astros for minor-leaguer Wade Robinson on March 26, 2007.

 Regular season

 April

 On Opening Day, the Nationals lost their starting shortstop (Cristian Guzmán, hamstring) and center fielder (Nook Logan) for five weeks.
 At the end of April, one of their starters, Jerome Williams hurt his ankle while batting and was placed on the 15-day disabled list.

 May

 Hitting coach Mitchell Page left his post with the team in May due to a relapse of alcoholism.

 In the space of just 10 days in May, Shawn Hill, John Patterson, and Jason Bergmann went on the disabled list.
 Jerome Williams returned, pitched one game, and went back on the DL with a shoulder injury.
 The Washington Post wrote: "Almost everything that could sink a team's attitude has befallen the Nats.
 They started the year 1-8, then they lost eight in a row to drop to 9-25."

 They pressed journeymen Mike Bacsik, Micah Bowie (a relief pitcher) and Jason Simontacchi, along with rookie reliever Levale Speigner into the starting rotation, amidst predictions that the 2007 Nationals might equal the 1962 Mets' record of futility, 120 losses in one season.

 After the team lost 8 straight games to sink to 9-25, the Nats won 11 of 15, mostly with patchwork starting pitching and timely hitting. and the return of Cristian Guzmán, who was hitting .343 by the end of May.